microsoft/TouchDevelop/README.md

 * `browser`: feature-detection
 * `editor`: the TouchDevelop user interface that drives the website: hub, script list, editor itself
-* `generated`: files needed for the build that are re-generated manually
+* `generated`: files needed for the build that are re-generated manually once in a while
 * `intellitrain`:
 * `json`:
 * `lib`: the libraries exposed to TouchDevelop scripts, written in TypeScript